th2-net/th2-docs/content/common/modules/conn.md

 <notice info>

-There is no universal template for the **th2-conn** component, but you can use one of the already created **th2-conn** repositories in [th2-net](https://github.com/th2-net) or use one of the custom protocol implementations provided there to apply it to your own version of **th2-conn**.
+There is no universal template for the **conn** component, but you can use one of the already created **conn** repositories in [th2-net](https://github.com/th2-net) or use one of the custom protocol implementations provided there to apply it to your own version of **conn**.

 </notice>

-[th2-net](https://github.com/th2-net) repositories with names starting with "th2-conn-" contain implementations of **th2-conn**  for specific communication protocols.
+[th2-net](https://github.com/th2-net) repositories with names starting with `th2-conn-` contain implementations of **conn**  for specific communication protocols.

 |Repository|Protocol(s)|
 |----------|-----------|